beri25/html-course/README.md

 # html-course
- Learning how to build websites!
+Learning how to do frontend website development with online courses!
+Aiming to code a YouTube imitation by scratch.